tcm84/movie-catalog-app/readme.txt

 lombok

 To run integration tests
-mvn clean verify or import as a maven project into your IDE and run the tests - your dev env needs to be correctly setup to run spock tests in your IDE and lombok needs to be installed too
+should normally be mvn clean verify but there are some groovy related issues with this that might be seen or import as a maven project into your IDE and run the tests -  your dev env needs to be correctly setup to run spock tests in your IDE and lombok needs to be installed too

 To build and run
 mvn spring-boot:run and you can send your requests too http://localhost:8080